Governors at William Reynolds Primary School and Nursery are always approachable through the school office.

 I am a married Mum with two daughters and have lived in Woodside since 2000.
 I became a parent Governor because I have had and still have a child in the school and wanted to become more involved in the day to day workings of the school, and have some input into the school.
 I am a member of the Personnel and Finance Committee.
 I am link Governor for Safeguarding and Children in Care.
 I currently work for the School Improvement Team at the Local Council and through my role here, I have learned many things which I believe will help in my role as Governor.
 I believe it is a Governor’s role to challenge and support the school in order to ensure all children have an equal chance to reach their full potential and enjoy their time at William Reynolds Primary School and Nursery.

-I am appointed as a Co-opted governor, and serve on the Curriculum and Standards Committee and “Health, Safety and Safeguarding Committee”.
+I am appointed as a Co-opted governor and Vice-Chair of governors.
+I serve on the Curriculum and Standards Committee and “Health, Safety and Safeguarding Committee”.
 My introduction to the school was as a voluntary reading helper, which was 4 years ago.
 I enjoy seeing the children progress with their reading, and gaining confidence.
 This school is rightly judged as high achieving, and has a friendly and positive feel.
 My main aim as a governor is to expand the pupils’ experience, equipping each child to make the best advantage for the next stage of their education.
 Good literacy skills are vital to this.I have lived and worked in this area since 1982, working as a Landscape Architect in both the public and private sectors.
 I served as a founder member of the committee for the Mount Nursery in Broseley when my children were young.